Yes, pumpkin spice can be considered basic, but there’s a time and place for seasonal treats.

 For more information, visit appleannies.com.

-Classic Tucson brunch joint, Baja Cafe, has elevated their fall menu with the inclusion of Pumpkin Spice Liege Waffles.
+Classic Tucson brunch joint, Baja Cafe, has elevated its fall menu with the inclusion of Pumpkin Spice Liege Waffles.
 Don’t miss these!

 For more information, visit bajacafetucson.com.